raydac/java-binary-block-parser/README.md

  - __reworked object mapping system, removed hacks to instantiate classes, now only mapping to objects allowed, support of private fields mapping is removed__
  - __minimal JDK version now 1.8+__
  - __minimal Android API now 3.0+__
+ - added support of getters and setters into mapping
  - added `Object newInstance(Class)` method support of mapped classes to generate instances for local classes
  - added generating of `makeFIELD()` method for structure types in Java class converter
  - refactoring